“QUOTE ... UNQUOTE”

 The “Quote ...
 Unquote” Newsletter is a quarterly digest of information of special interest to speakers, writers and all who may wish to use quotations in their work – but equally it provides a forum for everyone who speaks and writes the English language and is intrigued by the origins and use of words and phrases.

-The Newsletter draws on the resources of its publisher and editor, Nigel Rees, who has been involved with this area of language for over thirty years.
+The Newsletter draws on the resources of its publisher and editor, Nigel Rees, who has been involved with this area of language for over forty years.
 He has devised and presented BBC Radio’s “Quote ...
 Unquote” programme since 1976 and is the author of some forty associated books dealing with aspects of popular language and especially the humour that derives from it.

 First published in January 1992, the Newsletter grew out of an informally-circulated sheet of quotation queries and its basic function remains to assist readers in tracing “lost” quotations.
 But, every bit as much, it explores the origins and use of popular phraseology – including catchphrases, slogans, colloquialisms, idioms, clichés, nicknames; and, especially, it aims to provide useful quotations, jokes and anecdotes for those who may want them.